BartSte/nvim-project-marks/README.md

 To set marks for specific projects, you need create an empty file called `nvim.shada` (or whatever you set `shadafile` option to) in the root of your project.
+You can do this manually, or you can call `:MakeShada`.
 This file will keep track of the marks you set for that project.
 If no `nvim.shada` file is found, Neovim will transverse the directory tree upward, until it finds one.
 If no `nvim.shada` file is found, the global shada file of Neovim is used.
 After this, you can set marks like you normally would as is described in `:h mark-motions`.

 For example: